-Sugar alcohols preserve and help to transport moisture and active ingredients through the skin barrier.
-They are moisturizing and caring, even in higher concentrations.
-Glycerin also keeps preparations moisturized and prevents preparations from drying out.
+Good alcohols like sugar alcohols preserve and help to channel moisture and active ingredients through the skin barrier.
+They are moisturizing and nourishing, even in higher concentrations.
+Glycerin also keeps moist and prevents preparations from drying out.

 Good fatty alcohols in cosmetics

 The so-called fatty alcohols also belong to the good alcohols.
-These owe their name on the one hand to their origin, as they are obtained from the fatty acids found in plant parts.
-On the other hand, they have refatting properties.
+These alcohols owe their name on the one hand to their origin as they are derived from the fatty acids found in plant parts.
+On the other hand they have refattening properties.